 The High Divide priority area rests between two core regions: the Greater Yellowstone Ecosystem and central Idaho’s Salmon-Selway-Bitterroot priority areas.
 It is a mix of grassland and upland forests, of public land interspersed with dozens of large working ranches that date back to the homestead era.

-The High Divide Priority Area stretches west from the western border of the Greater Yellowstone Ecosystem approximately 120 miles (195 kilometers) to central Idaho.
-Numerous mountains, valleys, and rivers can be found here, including the Madison and Jefferson Rivers, Lemhi Range, Tobacco Root Mountains, and Madison and Centennial Valleys.
-The Centennial Valley floor is one of the region’s largest wetlands complexes, and serves as a flyway for numerous avian species.
-The valley is also home to a variety of other wildlife, including antelope, elk, mule deer, sage grouse, wolverine, and a rare species of pygmy rabbits.
+Numerous mountains, valleys and rivers can be found here, including the Madison and Jefferson Rivers, Lemhi Range, Tobacco Root Mountains, and Madison and Centennial Valleys.
+The Centennial Valley floor is one of the region’s largest wetland complexes, and serves as a flyway for numerous birds.
+The valley is also home to a variety of other wildlife, including antelope, elk, mule deer, sage grouse, wolverine, trumpeter swan and a rare species of pygmy rabbits.